 After your school receives your documents, they will apply to an immigration office in Korea and apply for your visa number.
 This takes 3-10 business days.
 After the visa number is issued you must complete the E2 visa at your nearest Korean Consulate.

 Search online to locate the Korean consulate in your country that is closest to you, and download their visa application form.
 Be sure to make multiple copies of the form before submitting it.
 Many applicants can use a one-page visa application form, intended for people with visa issuance confirmation.
 If your consulate tells you to use a different form instead, that’s OK, follow their instructions.

 Staple or glue a passport-style photo to the first page

 #1.2.
 Full name, in Chinese/Korean characters.
 You can skip this!

 For “National ID”, US applicants may use your Social Security Number

 #3.6 Status of Stay (only on some versions of the form): write “E-2 visa”

 2. Contact your Korean Consulate

 Exact procedures vary, so please call and email the Korean Consulate in your jurisdiction to confirm instructions.
 You can also check the instructions on their website.
-You are applying for a Foreign Language Teacher Visa (E-2), and you already have a Confirmation of Visa Issuance Number.
-Check for a list of documents you will need to submit, whether or not you must appear in person, whether to send your original passport or a photocopy and what mail carrier they use (USPS, UPS, FedEx, etc.).
+You are applying for a Foreign Language Teacher Visa (E-2) and already have a Confirmation of Visa Issuance Number.
+Check for a list of documents you must submit, whether you must appear in person, whether to send your original passport or a photocopy and what mail carrier they use (USPS, UPS, FedEx, etc.).

 Below is a list of documents that are typically required, but please check with your specific consulate to make sure you have everything you need: